dylmye/mui-google-places-autocomplete/docs/docs/exposed-methods.md

 ## `refreshSessionToken`

-This function allows you to refresh the `sessionToken` being used.
+This function allows you to refresh the `sessionToken`.

-**Note:** the componente does not refresh the `sessionToken`, so you will need to handle that yourself.
+> **Note:** the component does not refresh the `sessionToken`, so you will need to handle that yourself.